Adding GitHub comments to this website

 Adding the Giscus script to the Academic Pages website

-1. In the _includes/comments-providers/custom.html file, paste the Giscus script from the Giscus website.
-It should be customized to your repository information after filling out the configuration.
+_includes/comments-providers/custom.htmlfile, paste the Giscus script from the Giscus website.
+It should be customized to your repository information after filling out the configuration. - In the

 That’s it!
 After committing and pushing these changes, you should see a comments section at the bottom of your posts.
 Moderating these posted comments can be done by editing/deleting posts in the GitHub Discussions section of your repository.